Financial planning tools and services to put you on the path to the future you want

 The research is clear – different people have vastly different spending habits in retirement.
 You cannot create a solid retirement plan by relying on someone else’s assumptions.
 You need a retirement plan that fits your own spending.

-The NewRetirement Calculator enables you to put in different retirement spending for different stages of your life.
+The NewRetirement Planner enables you to put in different retirement spending for different stages of your life.
 This can give you a much more accurate retirement plan.
-The system also automatically factors in medical spending for the end of your life, making this one of the best retirement calculators available online.
+The system also helps you get a personalized estimate for your future medical costs.

 Best of all, the system is designed for you to create and maintain your retirement finances.
 So, as your plans change, you can update your information and get complete analysis about how much money you have and how much you will need to stay financially solvent.